UPDATED 28th September.

 Once you get a general idea of what your post is going to be about, or even if you’ve written the whole thing; the next step will be to give it a good title.
 I truly believe this can be done quickly, in under 60 seconds.
 Although it is more of an art than a science – using the tips and resources we have shown you in this blog post will make it simple.

-- Get some inspiration from this great title generator or sites like EzineArticles or Reddit.
+- Get some inspiration from our Blog Title Generator or sites like EzineArticles or Reddit.

 - Make sure your post hits one or more of the Click-Sexy categories.